krithikakp04-dotcom/traveller-assistant/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used:  JavaScript,HTML,CSS
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: NO
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: NO
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: ITINERARY PLAN
-- Feature 2: [Description]
+- Feature 2: LOCAL ATTRACTIONS AND RECOMMENDATIONS
-- Feature 3: [Description]
+- Feature 3: PERSONALIZED SUGGESTIONS
-- Feature 4: [Description]

 ---

 ## Implementation